golanlevin/DrawingWithMachines/generating_svg/README.md

 ## Generating SVGs with Java (Processing)

-[**Processing**](https://processing.org/), with its built-in [**SVG Export Library**](https://processing.org/reference/libraries/svg/index.html), provides several different ways of generating SVG files (with [code samples provided here](https://processing.org/reference/libraries/svg/index.html)), including:
+[**Processing**](https://processing.org/) is a mature toolkit for creative coding, with an extensive set of 3rd-party libraries.
+With its built-in [**SVG Export Library**](https://processing.org/reference/libraries/svg/index.html), Processing provides several different ways of using Java to generate SVG files (with [code samples provided here](https://processing.org/reference/libraries/svg/index.html)), including:

 * SVG Export (No Screen Display)
 * SVG Export (With Screen Display)
 * Single Frame from an Interaction/Animation (With Screen Display)
 * SVG Files from 3D Geometry (With Screen Display)

+The Processing toolkit is documented [here](https://processing.org/reference) and [here](https://processing.org/environment).
 The following example sketches should help you get started.
 These work with both Processing 4.x and Processing 3.5.4:

 * [*Test Grid demo*](processing_java/svg_testgrid/svg_testgrid.pde)
 * [*Lissajous demo*](processing_java/svg_lissajous/svg_lissajous.pde)